nikan1996/greenreactor/README.md

 # Greenreactor
-A reactor which make twisted compatible with gevent
+A reactor which make twisted compatc with gevent

 ## Motivation